Ugh, the dreaded plateau!

 It’s time to move onto attacking spiders, then orcs, then dragons.

 If it’s something worth doing, there will most likely be grinding involved, and that’s why I need to talk to you about The Dip.
+No not a strength training type of ‘dip’, though those are good to help bust through a plateau too!

 I want to introduce you to Seth Godin, author of The Dip.